joonho3020/joonho3020.github.io/articles/xls-article.md

 ## XLS pitfalls

-There are a few poor design decisions that render XLS useless.
+There are a few poor design decisions in XLS.
 Let’s take a look at each one.

 ### Abstraction is all that matters

-The biggest problem with XLS is that the abstraction on which this language is built is fundamentally “wrong” [^1].
+The biggest problem with XLS is that the abstraction on which this language is built is fundamentally “wrong”.
 Traditional HLS tools (e.g., Catapult or SystemC) have a significant advantage over hand-written RTL by allowing developers to work at higher levels of abstraction.
 These tools typically support control flow synthesis, freeing designers from having to reason about the control path on a cycle-by-cycle, bit-by-bit basis.
 Automating this process alleviates a huge burden, as debugging control flow is where hardware designers spend much of their time.

 However, XLS sets its abstraction boundary by not supporting control flow synthesis.
 This means that if you have a complex FSM (Finite State Machine) to implement, you cannot describe the circuit in an imperative-style language and rely on the compiler to synthesize the control logic.
 Instead, you must explicitly instantiate all the hardware state required to control the FSM and manually ensure it behaves as expected.